JiayuanWen/Campus-Building-Pathfinder-Penn-State-Behrend/README.md

 -->

 ## Software Application
-Provide interactive floor plans to help students, staffs, and visitors navigate inside campus buildings easily and quickly, reduce inconveniences by saving time and minimize confusion.
+Provide interactive floor plans to help students, staffs, and visitors navigate inside Penn State Erie campus buildings easily and quickly, reduce inconveniences by saving time and minimize confusion.

 ## Functions
 * **Building and floor selection**: You can select your current building and floor to show the floor plan of your current position.